Zoran Milanović: Russian invasion of Ukraine

-On 1 February 2022, as the UK defence secretary Ben Wallace was in Zagreb for a meeting with his Croatian counterpart, Mario Banožić, to discuss the security situation caused by the crisis over Ukraine, Milanović told the press he thought Britain was “misleading Ukraine, inciting it, and holding it hostage to the relationship between London, which ha[d] become a second-order power, and Washington”; he also said Ukraine would "not make itself happy if it listen[ed] to London" and voiced his opinion that the EU could not enjoy stability without settlement with Russia.
+On 1 February 2022, as the UK defence secretary Ben Wallace was in Zagreb for a meeting with his Croatian counterpart, Mario Banožić, to discuss the security situation caused by the crisis over Ukraine, Milanović told the press he thought Britain was "misleading Ukraine, inciting it, and holding it hostage to the relationship between London, which ha[d] become a second-order power, and Washington"; he also said Ukraine would "not make itself happy if it listen[ed] to London" and voiced his opinion that the EU could not enjoy stability without settlement with Russia.
 Shortly after, former Russian ambassador to Croatia Anvar Azimov welcomed "the reasonable statements of president Zoran Milanović about Ukraine", while Croatian weekly Globus opined that Milanović proved to be the only statesman in the EU and NATO, who "so openly demonstrated his acceptance of Russia, relativised its actions, and criticised America, Britain and other NATO allies for the current tensions".
-When being asked by journalists about Bucha massacre, Milanović responded: That is far away, I know nothing about that.
+When being asked by journalists about the Bucha massacre, Milanović responded: "That is far away, I know nothing about that.
 The Russians withdrew.
 What was found there, who found it, from Croatian experience, don't ask me about that, be careful."
 On the same occasion, he said that Ukraine isn't a democratic state "otherwise they would [already] start negotiations with the EU or had some status".
 In June Milanović again commented on the war in Ukraine by saying: "Zelenskyy's words lead to defeat, once Russian boot arrives somewhere, it never leaves.
 It is a powerful military force.
 Russia is not like us, they are not a democracy.
 As an enemy, they are indestructible."
 In September 2022, Milanović characterised the EU's Ukraine policy as "stupid" and not being in the interest of Croatia, nor Germany.
 He went on to say: "We're currently watching Russia emaciate Ukraine with a very small number of soldiers".
-He added that the West had for eight years failed to have Ukraine respect its peace treaty with Russia.
+He added that the West had for eight years failed to have Ukraine respect the Minsk agreements.